oanguenot/simctl-cli/README.md

 # simctl-cli

-Experimentation in Swift around [Swift-Argument-Parser](https://github.com/apple/swift-argument-parser) to build a CLI tool for automating tasks around building and launching a tests application in the Simulator.
+Experimental command line tool written in Swift using [Swift-Argument-Parser](https://github.com/apple/swift-argument-parser) for automating tasks needed to test an application in the Simulator.

 ## Description